-Income Tax Relief on Forgiven Debt
+Income Tax Relief on Forgiven Liability

-For instance, if you owe $2,000 on a delinquent credit card and your creditor agrees to let you settle the debt for $1,200, you save $800.
+For instance, if you owe $2,000 on a delinquent credit card and your creditor agrees to let you settle the liability for $1,200, you save $800.
 Usually, in this situation, your creditor mails you a 1099 at the end of the year, you report the $800 as income, and you face income tax based on your situation.
-Thanks to this bill, you do not have to report the canceled debt as income.
+Thanks to this bill, you do not have to report the canceled liability as income.

 Emergency Housing Assistance